Indiana High School Rugby: Super League

 In 2014, four perennial powerhouse teams formed a new top tier, supplanting Division 1 as the highest tier.
 The original four teams forming the Super League were Brownsburg, the Royal Irish Rugby Club based out Cathedral and Bishop Chatard, Notre Dame de La Salette of Georgetown, Illinois, and Penn.
 Each team has reached tremendous heights on the national stage: the Royal Irish have claimed four national titles (2012, 2014, 2015, 2017), Brownsburg claimed the 2005 Tier II national championship, and both Penn and La Salette have reached the national finals.
 After the 2014 season, this prolonged success led Goff Rugby Report to declare the Indiana Super League the toughest high school league in the United States.
 In 2017, Notre Dame de La Salette began to compete in Illinois, leaving the four-team super league structure missing a fourth team.
 The Super League was expanded to nine teams split into two divisions.
 In the North Division were Bishop Dwenger, Carroll, Culver, and Penn.
 In the South Division were Brownsburg, Fishers, Hamilton Southeast, Royal Irish, and St. Xavier.
 At seasons end, Royal Irish, fresh off a national championship, would edge Penn for the Super League title.
 The restructured competition also introduced the Challenge Cup as a consolation competition at the state playoffs.
 In 2019, the Super League contracted to seven teams with St. Xavier and Hamilton Southeastern dropping to Division 1.
+Following the 2022 season, the Super League folded back into Division 1 and the prior Division 1 was renamed Division 2.